ingeniamc/sercomm/README.md

   included in version.
 This may be useful to trace installed development builds.
 - `WITH_DEVMON` (ON): When enabled, device listing and monitoring will be supported.
+- `WITH_PIC` (OFF): When enabled, generated code will be position independent.
+  This may be useful if you want to embed sercomm into a dynamic library.

 Furthermore, *standard* CMake build options can be used.
 You may find useful to read this list of [useful CMake variables][cmakeuseful].